ryjones/rl-report/main/indy-vdr-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `wrappers/nodejs/demo/demo.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/nodejs/demo/demo.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `wrappers/nodejs/demo/logger.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/nodejs/demo/logger.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/crypto/edsigner.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/identifiers/did.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/identifiers/did_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/claim_def.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/claim_def_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/doc.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/model.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/reply.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/requests.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/schema.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/schema_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/signature.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/signature_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/sortedmap.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/sortedmap_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/vdr/writes.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `wrappers/golang/cmd/demo/demo.go`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>

 Did not find a file matching the specified patterns. (`package.json`).

+### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>

+Did not find a file matching the specified patterns. (`go.mod`).

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>